echerevko/GitHub-fetch-api/README.md

 ## Client side: REACT

 - for the state management of the application and for implementation of the app I used modern React
-- I tried to distribute the code between different components as much as possible to make it easier to write unit tests
+- I tried to distribute the code between different components as much as possible to make it easier to build unit tests

-## Server side
+## Server

 - We do not have a server side in the application, but we can)